Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Theoretical Analysis

 \paragraph{Learning Dynamics and Entropy Collapse.} Studies on the learning dynamics of LLM fine-tuning~\cite{LearningDynamicsLLM2025} have identified a ``squeezing effect'' whereby PLR training progressively collapses the entropy of already-confident tokens, ultimately reducing the model's exploration capacity.
-This phenomenon is a direct consequence of the gradient structure in the low-entropy regime: as $\pi_{o_t} \to 1$, the gradient factor $(1 - \pi_{o_t}) \to 0$, creating a self-reinforcing trap where confident tokens receive diminishing updates but never escape their peaked distribution.
-From the CMI perspective, PLR operates in a regime where $\mathcal{H}_{i,t} \approx 0$, so the credit bound guarantees near-zero information gain regardless of the applied advantage magnitude.
-This explains why PLR exhibits stagnating performance in our four-quadrant experiments (Figure~\ref{fig:decompose}): optimization effort is wasted on tokens that cannot, by information-theoretic necessity, contribute to improved reasoning.
+This phenomenon is consistent with the gradient structure in the low-entropy regime: as $\pi_{o_t} \to 1$, the gradient factor $(1 - \pi_{o_t}) \to 0$, creating a self-reinforcing pattern where confident tokens receive diminishing updates but remain in a peaked distribution.
+From the CMI perspective, PLR operates in a regime where $\mathcal{H}_{i,t} \approx 0$, so the CMI upper bound implies near-zero capacity for reward-conditioned shifts regardless of the applied advantage magnitude.
+This helps explain why PLR exhibits stagnating performance in our four-quadrant experiments (Figure~\ref{fig:decompose}): optimization effort is spent on tokens that have limited capacity for hindsight correction.